Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Thornton's farm was the subject of aerial and ground surveillance

-several times following reports that Thornton was operating a guerrilla warfare training camp for mercenaries.
+several times following reports that Thornton

-According to Sergeant Ralph Ross.
+for mercenaries, according to Sergeant Ralph Ross.

-Well, most of the mercenaries farm animals.
+Well, most of the mercenaries farm animals?

-Any pigs.
+Pending pigs.

-Sergeant Ralph Ross, be the Ross.
+Could Sergeant Ralph Ross be the Ross?

 Maybe.